-The Notice of Internship Completion form should be completed and submitted within one (1) week of submitting the final evaluations.
+The Notice of Internship Completion form should be completed and submitted along with the final evaluations.
 The form provides a summary of each evaluation, feedback on the Intern's site and supervisor, and final dates of internship.

 The form can be accessed through the Internship Castle Commons Page.